1343234/Airfoil-Performance-Analysis/README.md

 ## Equations used:

-The Python model uses the following standard aerodynamic equations to calculate performance:
+The Python script uses the following  aerodynamic equations:

 #### Coefficient of Lift and Lift Force:
 $$